 Historically, our capital requirements have been funded primarily from the net proceeds from the issuance of our securities, including any issuances of our common stock upon the exercise of options.
-As of December 31, 2021, we had cash (including restricted cash), and cash equivalents of \$26.8 million and working capital of \$43.6 million, compared to cash (including restricted cash) and cash equivalents of \$18.4 million and working capital of \$28.9 million as of December 31, 2020.
+As of December 31, 2022, we had cash (including restricted cash) and cash equivalents of \$18.0 million and working capital of \$35.5 million, compared to cash (including restricted cash) and cash equivalents of \$43.6 million as of December 31, 2021.

-On October 3, 2019, in connection with the completion of the Transactions, we issued and sold 50,000 shares of the Series A Convertible Preferred Stock, par value \$0.01 per share (the "Series A Preferred Stock"), to the Investors pursuant to the terms of an Investment and Transaction Agreement, dated as of March 13, 2019 (as such agreement has been amended from time to time, the "Investment Agreement") for an aggregate purchase price of \$50.0 million.
+On October 3, 2019, in connection with the completion of the Transactions, we issued and sold 50,000 shares of the Series A Preferred Stock to the Investors pursuant to the terms of the Investment Agreement for an aggregate purchase price of \$50.0 million.
 The proceeds received from such sale were used to finance a portion of the cash consideration payable in our acquisition of Pointer.